Father and daughter hunting together

 Fire Prevention Order

-The Bureau of Land Management New Mexico State Office has issued a Fire Prevention Order prohibiting the use of exploding targets on BLM-managed lands throughout the State.
+The Bureau of Land Management New Mexico State Office has issued a Fire Prevention Order prohibiting the use of exploding targets and incendiary devices on BLM-managed lands throughout the State.
 The order takes effect on January 1, 2023 and expires on December 31, 2023.

 Best Practices for Target Shooting

-• Does not facilitate and create a condition of littering, refuse accumulation and abandoned personal property.
-The shooting of any glass bottle, container, or material that would break into small pieces and create a hazard or litter is prohibited.
-All spent shells or brass are considered litter and must be removed by the shooter.
+• Does not create or result in litter, refuse accumulation and abandoned personal property.
+All spent shells, brass and anything used as a target are considered litter and must be removed by the shooter.

 • Does not create a public hazard, public nuisance or direct threat to public safety and use.